-In addition to the clinical team, the research team consists of basic science research faculty members (PhDs - Dr. David Hovda, Dr. David McArthur, Dr. Thomas Glenn, Dr. Benjamin Ellingson, Dr. Matthew Wright, Dr. Martin Monti, Dr. Jack Van Horn), lab techs, a senior nurse research coordinator (Ms. Courtney Real) and two senior lab assistants/researchers.
+In addition to the clinical team, the research team consists of basic science research faculty members (PhDs - Dr. David Hovda, Dr. David McArthur, Dr. Thomas Glenn, Dr. Benjamin Ellingson, Dr. Matthew Wright, Dr. Martin Monti, Dr. Jack Van Horn), lab techs, a senior nurse research coordinator (Ms. Courtney Real) and two seniour lab assistants/researchers.
 The research team members are actively engaged in mentoring the fellows in experimental design, experimental methods, statistical training, and grantsmanship activities.

-The UCLA Neuro-ICU is a state-of-the-art intensive care unit that is leading the world in patient care, technology, and research.
+The UCLA Neuro-ICU is a state of the art intensive care unit that is leading the world in patient care, technology, and research.
 We have moved into our new, dedicated 24 bed ICU in the new Ronald Reagan UCLA Medical Center.
 We have a total of 106 ICU beds at UCLA and a team of 40 intensivists house wide.
 We average 2000 admissions/year.
 UCLA NeuroICU fellows are exposed to a large volume of clinical material and experience.
-All neurological emergencies and critical care cases are admitted to the ICU with an equal balance of stroke, trauma, neuromuscular disease, status epilepticus, subarachnoid hemorrhage, intracerebral hemorrhage, brain tumors, myasthenia gravis, Guillain-Barre syndrome, cardiac arrest, and spinal cord injury/surgery admitted each year.
+All neurological emergencies and critical care cases are admitted to the ICU with an equal balance of stroke, trauma, neuromuscular disease, status epilepticus, subarachnoid hemorrhage, intracerebral hemorrhage, brain tumors, myasathenia gravis, Guillain-Barre syndrome, cardiac arrest, and spinal cord injury/surgery admitted each year.
 We triage and treat every cardiac arrest patient in any ICU at UCLA.

 Basic and clinical science research are strongly supported through NIH funded research programs in brain trauma, intracerebral hemorrhage, and stroke.
 Fellows are expected to conduct a closely mentored research project, publish abstracts and full-length manuscripts and participate in ongoing research efforts.
 The ICU environment is strongly oriented towards innovation and cutting edge approaches and research.
 We are funded by several sources including an NIH Program Project Grant, NIH SPROTRIAS grant, NIH K08 grant, NOH RO1 grants, Department of Defense, The State of California Neurotrauma Initiative Grant and several industry sponsored trials.
-Each fellow participates in the two-year NIH K 30 Clinical Translational Research Program that is offered at UCLA in conjunction with the NIH.
+Each fellow participates in the 2 year NIH K 30 Clinical Translational Research Program that is offered at UCLA in conjunction with the NIH.
 UCLA features the Clinical and Translational Science Institute (https://ctsi.ucla.edu/) which facilitates interdisciplinary research across much of the distributed UCLA campus.

 The UCLA Neurocritical Care program is well regarded among neurointensivists.
 We have trained over a dozen graduates.
 These graduates of the program have matriculated to University Faculty Appointments in Neurocritical Care.
 Dr. Vespa is a Fellow of the American College of Critical Care Medicine, a founding member of the board of directors of the Neurocritical Care Society, and an Editorial Board Member of Critical Care Medicine, Neurocritical Care, Surgical Neurology, and The International Journal of Critical Care.
 Dr. Vespa is a member of the UCNS Board of Directors and was named Chair of the UCNS in August 2009.
 He is also a guest editor for several additional journals including Critical Care, Current Opinion in Critical Care, Journal of Cerebral Blood Flow and Metabolism, Neurology, Annals of Neurology.
 Dr. Vespa has served as a faculty educator for numerous national and international conferences.